biowpn/bioweapon/_posts/2025-03-23-generalizing-std-midpoint.md

 What should our `ilerp` look like?

-The straightforward way is the add a third parameter, `pos`, to indicate the desired position, as `lerp` does:
+The straightforward way is copy what `lerp` does - using a third parameter `pos` to indicate the "position" of the output between `a` and `b`:

 ```cpp
 template <class Integer>